Tolal:53 Click:

-Servlet Interview Questions And Answers
+Servlet Subjective Questions And Answers

-Ques: 1 What is a servlet ?
+What is a servlet ?

 Servlets are the server side programs that runs on the server allow developer to add dynamic content and hand it to the web server and web server sent back to the client.
 Although servlets can respond to any type of request, they are commonly used to extend the applications hosted by Web servers.
 For such applications, Java Servlet technology defines HTTP-specific servlet classes.
 Servlets provide component-based, platform-independent methods for building Web-based applications, without the performance limitations of CGI programs.